BU-ISCIII/MPXstreveal/README.md

 ```
 -->

-### Aknoledgements
+### Acknowledgements

-Thanks to the team that developped [STRsearch pipeline](https://github.com/AnJingwd/STRsearch) in which is based our code with slight modifications.
+Thanks to the team that developed [STRsearch pipeline](https://github.com/AnJingwd/STRsearch) in which is based our code with slight modifications.

 ### References